Leeds School of Business: Certificate programs

 In addition to major emphasis options, students may also fulfill requirements to earn a certificate in entrepreneurship, global business, quantitative finance, business leadership, business of sports, certificate in social responsibility and ethics, operations and information management.

 Course offerings

 Courses are offered in many aspects of business.
 These include Accounting, Business Ethics, Entrepreneurship, Finance, International Business, Management, Marketing, Real Estate and Sustainability.

 Graduate program

 The Leeds School of Business graduate program offers graduate degrees in several areas.
 The largest graduate area is the Leeds Masters in Business Administration, or MBA, program.
 Leeds also offers Masters in Science, or MS, degrees in several business areas including accounting and finance.

-List of deans

-The Leeds School of Business, originally known as the College of Commerce and later as the School of Business Administration, is currently led by Dean Sharon Matusik.
-Sharon is the 14th Dean and the first woman to be Dean at the school.